T. Jefferson Parker: Writing style

 Parker's stories usually have one protagonist, and occasionally part of the story will be shown from the antagonist's point of view.
 His stories usually build suspense as the protagonist tries to prevent further crimes.
 The crimes depicted in the story are usually gruesome acts, which cause much unrest in the town where the story is set.
 Parker is renowned for using California settings and depicting the effects of crime on a community.

 He draws on his experience as a lifelong California resident.
 Although most of his work is set in Orange County and Los Angeles County, he has relocated to San Diego and some of his more recent writing is set there.

-Life
+Personal life

 Parker lives in Southern California, where he writes and spends time with his family.
 His hobbies include hiking, hunting, fishing, and playing tennis.